awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.customenv.md

 1. Choose **Launch Instance**\.

-1. Choose **Community AMIs**
+1. Choose **Community AMIs**\.

-1. If you identified a base Elastic Beanstalk or Amazon Linux AMI that you want to customize to create a custom AMI, enter its AMI ID to the search box, and then press **Enter**\.
+1. If you identified a base Elastic Beanstalk or Amazon Linux AMI that you want to customize to create a custom AMI, enter its AMI ID in the search box, and then press **Enter**\.

    You can also search the list for another community AMI that suits your needs\.
 **Note**